laninsky/Phase_hybrid_from_UCES/phasing_step/README.md

 It is assumed you have already run your data through the established RADseq/UCE initial processing pipelines (e.g. STACKS, pyRAD, https://github.com/carloliveros/uce-scripts, https://github.com/faircloth-lab/phyluce etc).
 For this program to work, you need to have a folder that contains:

--- fasta alignments (full alignments, not just SNPs - and a separate fasta file per locus, not concatenated) for the loci you want to use (with any missing samples padded out with Ns or ?s),
+-- fasta alignments (full alignments, not just SNPs.
+You also need a separate fasta file per locus, not one giant concatenated file) for the loci you want to use (with any missing samples padded out with Ns or ?s),

 -- phasing_shell.sh